-Generally speaking, Asiana boards both business and first class through one door (located between the two cabins), and everyone else through a second door (located between business and economy class).
+Generally speaking, Asiana boards both business and first class through one door (located between the two cabins) and everyone else through a second door (located between business and economy class).
 And while their first class passengers have top priority, they do allow elderly flyers and those traveling with young children to pre-board before anyone else.
 On our flight, we had the best of both worlds; we were flying in First Class, and we were flying with our 14-month-old son.
 From the lounge to the plane, we were escorted by an Asiana representative who even carried our bags for us.
 As we reached the plane, we were greeted with a warm smile and welcome.
-Each of us were escorted to our seats by a separate flight attendant, and within two minutes we got a personal welcome from the head purser as well – simply welcoming us on board.
-It didn’t take long before we realized this would be a fantastic flight with impeccable service; the warm nuts, hot towel and welcome drink didn’t hurt either.
+Each of us was escorted to our seats by a separate flight attendant, and within two minutes, we got a personal welcome from the head purser as well – simply welcoming us on board.
+It didn’t take long before we realized this would be a fantastic flight with impeccable service; the warm nuts, hot towel, and welcome drink didn’t hurt either.

 This was the one surprising aspect of the flight.
 Generally, Asian carriers – Asiana being no exception – are known for their top-notch service.
 While some airlines (like Singapore Airlines First Class A380 Apartment) can be almost too attentive at times, others (like Asiana) are really hit or miss.
-In some cases they’re overbearing, other times they find the perfect balance and unfortunately, as was the case on our flight, sometimes they really miss the mark.
+In some cases, they’re overbearing.
+Other times, they find the perfect balance, and unfortunately, as was the case on our flight, sometimes they really miss the mark.
 Our service issues were twofold: Timing/attentiveness and quality of service.
-First, came the wine order.
+First came the wine order.
 After looking over the extensive wine list, I settled on a pinot noir.
 The FA left with a smile and returned about a minute later with a glass and a bottle.
 She presented the label, but I was watching a movie and didn’t even notice.
-I paused the film and said “I’m sure it’s fine, thank you.”
+I paused the film and said, “I’m sure it’s fine, thank you.”
 She poured a little bit and offered for me to taste it; I obliged.
-You should know, I don’t drink much wine, but when I do I almost always chose a pinot noir.
+You should know I don’t drink much wine, but when I do, I almost always chose a pinot noir.
 As a result, when I tried the wine presented to me, I immediately knew it was not the pinot I ordered.
 The flight attendant seemed slightly embarrassed and quickly apologized.
 “I’m so sorry,” she said.
 “I will return with the correct bottle – the pinot noir – right away.”
 Two minutes later, after I heard another bottle open, she returned.
 This time I decided to carefully inspect the label to ensure I was getting what I ordered.
 Uh-oh.
 Wrong bottle… Again!
-I smiled, though clearly a bit frustrated, and said “I’m very sorry but this still isn’t the pinot noir.
-At this point she was obviously quite shocked (with herself), though I think she was more afraid that her superior would catch on to what was happening.
+I smiled, though clearly a bit frustrated, and said, “I’m very sorry, but this still isn’t the pinot noir.
+At this point, she was obviously quite shocked (with herself), though I think she was more afraid that her superior would catch on to what was happening.
 She quickly returned that bottle and came back with a third try – there were only four reds on the menu, so I was fairly confident the third time would be the charm.
 As she returned, I didn’t even look at the label or do a taste.
 I also didn’t have the movie playing anymore as I just wanted to relax and get to the meal.
 I couldn’t believe it, but after she poured the full glass and I took my first sip, it still tasted off.
 I looked at the label and just shook my head.
 Needless to say, the flight attendant was red as a tomato and spent a solid 30 seconds apologizing for the series of mishaps.
-Finally, after it all I got the correct wine.
+Finally, after it all, I got the correct wine.
 Time for food!
 I explained I was a vegetarian – I eat fish, though I don’t eat shellfish; I explained it all to her – and that I’d like to know what I could eat on the menu; she assured me I would love the vegetarian salad roll (wrapped in rice paper) to start.
 “Mmmm,” I said.
 “That sounds delicious.”
 As the food came, I noticed what seemed like lobster on top.
-I waived her over and asked if she could confirm that the dish was in fact vegetarian.
+I waved her over and asked if she could confirm that the dish was, in fact, vegetarian.
 She just looked at me with a blank stare.
 It was as if I just told her she was being fired on the spot.
-She was mortally embarrassed and I felt terrible myself continuously questioning and correcting her.
+She was mortally embarrassed, and I felt terrible myself continuously questioning and correcting her.
 While the entire flight was amazing, and everything else on board was beyond expectations, the service was really sub-par.
 I know from others’ experiences, this was a severe anomaly.
 Asiana is generally known to have fantastic service, but (quite unfortunately) I was not lucky enough to experience it on this flight.

 Food & Wine

-Review by Luxury Travel Diary contributor Ari from AwardMagic.com
+Review by Luxury Travel Diary contributor Ari from Award Magic.